ian-fox/whatthefox.dev/content/posts/git-vim/index.md

 ## Gitconfig

-As you may have inferred from that _excellent_ foreshadowing, there is in fact a way to do this![^two] Git lets you configure a lot[^config], including the editor you use for your commit messages.
-We can set the editor as follows:
+As you may have inferred from that _excellent_ foreshadowing, there is in fact a way to do this!{% sidenote() %}In fact there are at least two, I think we could also accomplish this with [filetype plugins](https://vimdoc.sourceforge.net/htmldoc/filetype.html).{% end %} Git lets you configure a lot, including the editor you use for your commit messages.
+We can set the editor as follows:{% sidenote() %}See also [this excellent post](https://blog.gitbutler.com/how-git-core-devs-configure-git/) about some of the other config options you can set.{% end %}

 ```sh
 $ git config core.editor "path/to/my/editor"
 ```

 And as it turns out, we can even add arguments!
 In particular, vim has a `-S` argument which will source a given script when it's opened.
-So if we save our script from above in e.g. `~/.vim/git.vim` we can set our git editor as `vim -S ~/.vim/git.vim` and now that file will only be executed when called from git![^debugging]
+So if we save our script from above in e.g. `~/.vim/git.vim` we can set our git editor as `vim -S ~/.vim/git.vim` and now that file will only be executed when called from git!{% sidenote() %}While figuring this part out I also found it handy to declare a variable `let called_from_git = "true"` to easily check if the script was actually being sourced or not.{% end %}

 ## Rebasing